raspberrypilearning/image-identifier/en/step_5.md

 --- task ---

-Run the program again and try select some of the pictures included in the project's directory, to see what predictions get printed out in the CLI.
+Run the program again and try to select some of the pictures included in the project's directory, to see what predictions get printed out in the CLI.

 --- /task ---

-Note the the first time you run the program it may take a while, as it needs to download the model before it can be used.
+Note the first time you run the program it may take a while, as it needs to download the model before it can be used.